 Spanish language study culminates with Advanced Placement Spanish.
 This course is designed to emphasize the use of Spanish for active communication.
 As it is instructed entirely in Spanish, the goal is to perfect the student's aural/oral skills, reading comprehension, grammar and composition in preparation for the AP Spanish Language Exam.
 Students will develop an active vocabulary adequate for reading current news articles, magazines, contemporary literature and other daily authentic source materials in the target language without dependence on a dictionary.
 The course develops the students' ability to express themselves with reasonable fluency in various situations and contexts.

-PREREQUISITE: Successful completion of Spanish IV with a B or better, consent of instructor, and completed application.
+PREREQUISITES: Successful completion of Spanish IV with a B or better, consent of instructor, and completed application.
 Students must demonstrate proficiency at an adequate level to enroll.

 To have a successful, complete experience in this AP course, students must complete the AP Spanish Language Exam.
+If a student does not complete the AP Spanish Language Exam they will not receive a weighted grade.